MicrosoftDocs/bot-docs/articles/bot-service-channel-directline.md

 ---
 title: About Direct Line channel
 titleSuffix: Bot Service
-description: Learn about three channels of the Bot Framework Direct Line.
-Select to use to integrate bots into mobile apps, webpages, and other applications.
+description: Learn about the Bot Framework Direct Line three channels.
+Select the channel to use to integrate bots into mobile apps, webpages, and other applications.
 services: bot-service
 author: mmiele
 ms.author: v-mimiel